Something to Believe In (Poison song): Background

 This song was dedicated to James Kimo Maano, a security guard and best friend of Bret Michaels who had died some time earlier.
+The lyrics also focus on televangelism, Vietnam veterans, and poverty.

 The cover art for the single depicts a tattoo on Michaels' arm of a cross with the words "Something to Believe In".
 The tattoo artist, according to Michaels, had been drinking and spelled "believe" incorrectly putting the "e" before the "i".
 It was attempted to be corrected by adding a rose to the cross that covered the misspelling, but Michaels was never satisfied with the results.
 In the first season of the reality show Rock of Love, Michaels goes to a tattoo shop where the tattoo artist properly touches up the tattoo.